pascalwhoop/masterthesis/notes/Discussion_prof.md

 What if **networks could observe other networks that are learning in the same realm but have a different history of learning**?
 Just as a child might get stuck with a certain task, so can a network.
 But observing a peer who has mastered the task, might help to understand how to solve the task yourself.

 The main difference between neural networks and humans is however the fact that humans can observe each other’s actions but not each other’s thought processes.
 A NN however could analyze both the input, action and result of another NN as well as the regression weights of the entire NN that has succeeded in the task.
+This might be another interesting way of advancing, however I believe the simple input, action observation is sufficient for an initial research.

 ## Research question